carlalennon/portfolio-project-3/README.md

     - The room printer will break on several scenarios, due to the room not being entered into the dictionary.
     -   I will fix this by adding all rooms in dictionary

 ## Known Issues

 - There are only 3 choices in the first message, when there were originally intended to be 5.
-- The room printer will break on several scenarios, due to the room not being entered into the dictionary.
 - The score function always adds a positive, even if the player loses.

 ## Future Improvements